-With the rather high number of speeding citations issued in Hong Kong in the first half of 2016, it is worth looking at whether getting a speeding ticket will have an impact on how much you pay on car insurance or not.
+With the rather high number of speeding citations issued in Hong Kong in the first three quarters of 2020, it is worth looking at whether getting a speeding ticket will have an impact on how much you pay on car insurance or not.

 The answer here is both yes and no. In fact, it depends on the punishment you are issued for speeding, more specifically, whether you are issued with any demerit points for speeding.
 Each year when you go to renew your motor insurance, or when you apply for a new car insurance plan, you are required to state whether you have received any driving offence/demerit points within the past two years.

 If you have, you can bet that your insurance premium will increase or be higher than a driver with no demerit points.
 How much higher will depend on the number of points issued and your overall driving record.

 On the other hand, if you got a speeding ticket and were issued no demerit points e.g., you were going less than 15/12 km/h over the speed limit, then you should not see your premium increase because of a speeding ticket.